maartene/DCJam2025/docs/NOTES.md

 ## 🍅 Pomodoro 35
 - ✅ Fix ❌ Minimap shows enemies regardless if theres LoS
 - ✅ Fix ❌ Enemies start moving to play regardless of LoS

+## 🍅 Pomodoro 36
+- ✅ Models for walls, floors and ceiling